📝 Recipes, knowledge & memory · ⏱️ 3 min read

 How often should I check my recipes for deviations?

-Check your top 5 dishes every 3 months.
-With new staff or seasonal changes, check more often.
-Once a year is too infrequent - you'll miss months of profit.
+Monitor your top 5 dishes every 3 months.
+With new staff or seasonal changes, increase frequency.
+Annual checks are too infrequent - you'll miss months of profit leakage.

 What if my chef deliberately gives larger portions for customer satisfaction?

-That's a conscious choice, but then calculate with the correct cost price.
-Update your recipe to the actual portion and adjust your selling price if food cost becomes too high.
+That's a business decision, but price it correctly.
+Update your recipe to reflect actual portions and adjust menu prices if food costs climb too high.

 How do I prevent my team from giving different portion sizes?